miman/ggs-iot/input/water-sensor-poller/README.md

 }
 ```

+In my test the values ranged between 28000 - 65472

+The level when the board indicates that water was detected is set using the potentiometer on the water sensor board.

 ### Lambda lifecycle events
 When this poller is started/stopped it will post a msg to topic **water_sensor/started** or **water_sensor/stopped**